-- You are not required to turn on your video during class sessions, but I encourage you to do so when asking questions or offering comments.
-It's nice to see you! - During discussion sections, you will be expected to have your video feed on, barring excusing conditions.
-If you have any concerns at all about having your video feed on, please contact our TA.
-We will be extremely sensitive to your concerns. - While all course content materials (such as slides) will be posted, any video or audio recordings of the class lectures and discussion sections by the Professor or Teaching Assistant will not be posted. - Students are not permitted to make audio or visual recordings of class lectures or discussion sections without the permission of the Professor and Teaching Assistant. - Some class lectures and discussion sections may be recorded, and if they are, the following University of Florida guidelines apply:
+- You are not required to turn on your video during class lectures, but I encourage you to do so when asking questions or offering comments.
+It's nice to see you! - On Thursday classes in which you are expected to talk about your discussion posts, you will be expected to have your video feed on, barring excusing conditions.
+If you have any concerns at all about having your video feed on, please contact me.
+I will be extremely sensitive to your - While all course content materials (such as slides) will be posted, any video or audio recordings of the class sessions will not be posted. - Students are not permitted to make audio or visual recordings of class lectures or discussion sections without the permission of the Professor and Teaching Assistant. - Some class lectures and discussion sections may be recorded, and if they are, the following University of Florida guidelines apply:

 Our class sessions may be audio visually recorded for students in the class to refer back and for enrolled students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Likewise, students who unmute during class and participate orally are agreeing to have their voices recorded.
 If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded materials is prohibited.
+The chat will not be recorded or shared.
+As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.